 - Ability to make a more sizable donation

 These groups might also be able to have more control to see an organization succeed and can conduct better due diligence.
 At the end of the day, the involvement of angel organizations can benefit both the investors but also the startup team.

 How do Angel Organizations Invest?

-Angel organizations look for startups with a great idea, an awesome team backing it and the genuine potential to succeed.
+Angel organizations look for startups with great ideas, an awesome team backing them, and the genuine potential to succeed.
 These groups do a lot of due diligence to make sure that they invest in the right companies.

 The organizations themselves are typically arranged by geographic location.
 Some are specifically focused on a particular industry, while other groups are open to industries so long as the idea and tam are solid.

 While many start-up companies look for angel investors to contribute to their companies, it can be a real challenge to get funding.
 It’s said that a mere five percent of those that seek funding actually get it.

 When it comes to prepping your startup to pitch or approach funders, here are a few key tips to keep in mind:

 - Get all of your administrative ducks in order